krnick/krnick/README.md

 Outside of work, I volunteer for the PyCon TW community.
 I have been a member of the Review Board since 2020 and served as the PyCon APAC 2022 Program Chair.
 I truly enjoy contributing to the community and helping to organize the PyCon Taiwan program committee.

-Also, I enjoy sharing my security and malware research through giving talks and have presented at various security conferences such as Black Hat Asia, DEFCON BTV, HITB, and ROOTCON.
+Also, I enjoy sharing my security and malware research through giving talks and have presented at various security conferences such as Black Hat Asia, DEFCON BTV, Virus Bulletin, HITB, and ROOTCON.

 #### Open Source Community